JayantkrSingh/searchMeal/README.md

 2. List all meals by first letter [https://www.themealdb.com/api/json/v1/1/search.php?f=a](https://www.themealdb.com/api/json/v1/1/search.php?f=a)

 Note:
-1. Find for "strMeal" key is API and use it's value is search meal by name. ex: `https://www.themealdb.com/api/json/v1/1/search.php?s=STRMEAL`
+1. Find for "strMeal" key in API and use it's value is search meal by name. ex: `https://www.themealdb.com/api/json/v1/1/search.php?s=STRMEAL`
 2. In application URL it will be looks like [http://localhost:3000/foods/Arrabiata](http://localhost:3000/foods/Arrabiata). where "Arrabiata" is value of strMeal.